kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 ### Scalability

-Large kustomization trees slows the performance of `kustomize localize`.
+Large kustomization trees slow the performance of `kustomize localize`.
 These trees can have large local subtrees, have large remote subtrees, be deeply nested, or be wide, with each overlay referencing multiple bases.
-Regardless of the cause, large kustomization trees inevitably takes longer to copy and download.
+Regardless of the cause, large kustomization trees inevitably take longer to copy and download.
 Parts of the kustomize code are not thread-safe, which precludes parallel execution.

-On a separate note, a chain of remote kustomization directories in which the current kustomization file references the next remote kustomization directories could create a `newDir` with deeply nested `localized-files`.
-This directory structure would impede users’ navigation of `newDir`.
-However, this scenario should be unlikely as most kustomizations only consist of a few layers.

 The creation of the `localized-files` directory local to the referencing kustomization file additionally prevents the different layers of kustomization files from sharing the same copy of the remote files.
 Following the same logic,